a53m0t4n/pycidminimodemwrap/README.md

 http://www.whence.com/minimodem/

-Ever since I was a kid I wondered specifically howcaller id worked.
+Ever since I was a kid I wondered specifically how caller id worked.
 This weekend I was able to learn more about it in great detail.

 How is caller id passed in North America?